carla-simulator/carla/Docs/benchmark_creating.md

-The full code could be found at basic.py
+The full code could be found at basic.py (LINK)